 - 4WDing and sand tobogganing on the sandblow

 - Crystal clear water and snorkelling

-The weather forecasts for hot and humid weather on the first weekend of November.
+The weather forecast was for hot and humid weather on the first weekend of November.
 So, as any Aussie bloke does – I grabbed the lads, loaded up the cruiser and hit the beach.

 We started off on foot walking the scenic route around the Noosa National Park in the early hours of Saturday morning to catch the sunrise.
 There are so many areas to explore on this walk, the caves, Hells Gates and each of the pristine coves as you head toward Noosa Main Beach.

 Next stop was Double Island Point.
 Now imagine you throw one chip to a group of seagulls, and they all flock together to get it – well, that’s what Teewah Beach looked like heading toward the point.
 Hundreds of jacked up, fuel guzzlin’ sand covered fourbies flocked to Double Island to have first dibs on a spot.
 And gee was it worth the race.
 The water sparkled blue and the high winds ensured there was something that could tickle everyone’s fancy.

 There is always so much hype around heading up to Double Island Point and I believe this is because classic Aussie culture is on show.
-People are camping, swimming, surfing, fishing, riding motorbikes, 4WDing, windsurfing and throwing a good ol’ snag on the barbie.
-What more could you need on a day off.
+People are camping, swimming, surfing, fishing, riding motorbikes, 4WDing, windsurfing and kitesurfing and throwing a good ol’ snag on the barbie.
+What more could you need on a day off?